 Tempeh is so versatile, it can be used in salads, burgers, sandwiches, curries, scrambles, and a lot more!

 I hope this guide will give you the desire to make your own tempeh, it's a fun and easy process.
 Homemade tempeh is delicious and can be used in a lot of recipes!

 Let me know in the comments if you try this recipe!

 - 1 cup dry small chickpeas

-- 1 tbsp white vinegar (I used white rice vinegar)
+- 1 tablespoon white vinegar I used white rice vinegar

 - Place the chickpeas in a large bowl, cover with clean water and soak overnight.

 - The next day, drain and rinse the chickpeas.
 Transfer to a large cooking pot, cover with water (about 2-inch higher than the chickpeas).
 Bring to a boil and let simmer for 1 hour.
 Depending on the size of your chickpeas it might take up to 1 and ½ hour.
 They must be soft but not mushy.
 If some foam forms on the surface during cooking, remove it with a spoon to prevent any spillover.